unki/thallium/README.md

 ## Introduction

-Thallium is an PHP 7 compatible framework for developing web applications.
+Thallium is a PHP 7 compatible framework for developing web applications.
 It is provided open source (see License section) - and yes, its yet another PHP framework.

 ## Design